aspose-drawing/Aspose.Drawing-API-Reference/english/net/aspose.drawing.imaging/imageattributes/imageattributes/_index.md

 ---
 title: ImageAttributes.ImageAttributes
 second_title: Aspose.Drawing for .NET API Reference
 description: ImageAttributes constructor.
-The default constructor
+Initializes a new instance of the ImageAttributes class
 type: docs
 weight: 10
 url: /net/aspose.drawing.imaging/imageattributes/imageattributes/
 ---
 ## ImageAttributes constructor

-The default constructor.
+Initializes a new instance of the [`ImageAttributes`](../) class.

 ```csharp
 public ImageAttributes()